maggsweb/maggsweb-pdo/README.md

 ### Raw Query, using 'bound' parameters
-To bind parameters to a query, pass the identifier and value to **->bind()**.
-Repeat for each bound parameter in order.
+To bind parameters to a query, pass the column identifier and value to **->bind()**.
+Repeat this for each bound parameter in order.

 ```php
 $sql = "SELECT * FROM `names` WHERE firstname = :firstname";